tech-camp-day/workshop-cookbook/en/2_Workshop_2.md

 }
 ```

+## Step 3.1 Register by Blocking/Unblocking

+1. Since the `handleFollowEvent` function only triggers when a friend is added, we need to block the bot first, simulating an unfollow.
+2. Go to your LINE Bot and select the three-line menu.
+3. Select block.
+4. Select unblock to re-add the bot.
+The bot will greet you again.

 ## Step 4: Allow Members to Check Their Points

 > When a member sends the message `Check Points`, reply with the message `You have XXX points`.